Mini Pumpkin Spice Bundt Cakes

 Step 3

 Add the dry ingredients.
-To the mixing bowl, add the dry ingredients – the cake flour, brown sugar, baking soda, baking powder, salt, cinnamon, and pumpkin pie spice.
+To the mixing bowl, add the dry ingredients – the flour, brown sugar, baking soda, baking powder, salt, cinnamon, and pumpkin pie spice.
 Stir into just combined.

 Step 4